abdulbadii/smart-directories-navigation/README.md

 # Bash smart directories navigation
 Go or get into a directory, keeping every previous directory saved, listed neatly right off on shell
-It must be inside ~/.bashrc to get the executable g (stand for get in) functioning, working directly, nicely and fast in shell terminal and no DIRS shell variable else being used
+It must be inside ~/.bashrc to get the executable g (stand for get in) functioning, working directly, nicely and fast in shell terminal and no _DIRS and _DRS shell variable writing else
 Simply rename function name g with whatever you like; j, stand for jump into or b, stand for be in, etc

 # Usage